It happens every. single. time.

 My flight is tomorrow, my bags are (almost) packed, and I should be excited… buuut I’m not.
 There is nothing I would rather do than call off the entire trip and stay at home.
 It’s like some Gollum-like creature is under my bed, whispering to me that it is safer here.
 I’m exhausted, I feel sick to my stomach, and the general sentiment is: I don’t f***ing want to go.

-These thoughts creep in a few days before my trip.
-Gone is the excitement of planning, and I realize I actually have to get on the plane and go.
-My mind starts racing with all of the things that could go wrong (A fiery plane crash?
+If you’re anything like me, these thoughts creep in a few days before a trip.
+Gone is the excitement of planning.
+Instead, excitement is replaced with all of the things that could go wrong (A fiery plane crash?
 A tropical disease?
 Who knows!).

-I thought there was something wrong with me when I first started travelling.
+When I first started travelling, I thought there was something wrong with me.
 Where did all this dread come from?
-Shouldn’t I be more excited about something I had been planning for months?
-But I eventually started to realize:
+Shouldn’t I be more excited about something I’ve been planning for months?
+But, eventually, I started to realize:

 How can I be 100% excited?
-Travelling is so uncomfortable!
+Travelling is uncomfortable.
 I hate planes.
 Jet lag sucks.
 There are germs everywhere, and I get sick almost every time I fly.
 Of course I’d rather stay at home.
-But life is not very exciting from the safety of my living room, so I know I need to step on that plane.
+But life is not very exciting from the safety of my living room, and that’s why I always step on that plane.